simonaszilinskas/do-I-really-need-a-huge-llm/README.md

 python UI/app.py
 ```

-The interface will launch in your browser.
+The interface will launch on your browser:

 ![Interface Screenshot](./images/screenshot.jpg)

 2. Write your prompt on the bar at the bottom right of the screen and press 'send'.

-3. Our model will analyse your prompt and provide an adequate language model to process it.
-This model will be displayed on the chat, while data on the environmental impact of your prompt will be shown on the right side of the screen.
+3. Our model will analyze your prompt and provide an adequate language model to process it.
+This model will be displayed on the chat, while the interface will show data on your prompt's environmental impact and computational costs on the screen's right side.

 4. This repo also contains the methodology we used to train our model.
 Feel free to adapt it and retrain it to your specific needs!